-Although laws have been implemented to cut down on distracted driving, over 1,000 are injured and nearly nine people are still killed every day.
+Although laws have been implemented to cut down on Northern Virginia distracted driving, over 1,000 are injured and nearly nine people are still killed every day.
 The damage distracted driving accidents cause can be extensive and costly, impacting both property and the physical well-being of victims.
-If you or a loved one has been injured by a distracted driver, speak to a highly experienced distracted driving accident lawyer in Virginia at the law firm of Koonz McKenney Johnson & DePaolis LLP.
+If you or a loved one has been injured by a distracted driver, speak to a highly experienced distracted driving accident lawyer in Virginia at the personal injury law firm of Koonz McKenney Johnson & DePaolis LLP.
 Contact us today to set up a free consultation to discuss your case.

 - Our lawyers have been highly successful in holding distracted drivers accountable for their dangerous behavior for over 38 years.

 - We are deeply involved in improving the lives of people in our community.

 - No legal fees unless we win your case.

 - Over the years we have collected over $1 billion in compensation for our clients.

 Common Causes of Distracted Driving Accidents in Northern Virginia

 Distracted driving is defined as any activity that diverts a driver’s attention away from driving, the most common causes for car accidents include: